reiteristvan/TodoReact/README.md

 # TodoReact
-Template for a development environment for React, ES6, Flux and Bootstrap
+Template for a development environment with WebPack, React, ES6, Flux and Bootstrap

 Use the following commands to start the application: